Eiffel Tower (Paris, 1889)

 The Ironsides were members of the Parliamentarian cavalry formed by Oliver Cromwell during the English Civil War.

-The face-centred cubic metal lattice allows the closest fit of metal atoms.
+The face-centered cubic metal lattice allows the closest fit of metal atoms.

 Metals forming hexagonal metallic lattices are rigid and difficult to machine.